Chart Color Schemes

 Beaudesert faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 10.3%, significantly below the Greater Brisbane average of 30.5%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 7.6%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.3%).
-Trade and technical skills are prominent, with 40.6% of residents aged 15+ holding vocational credentials – advanced diplomas at 8.5% and certificates at 32.1%.
+The area's university qualification rate is 10.3%, significantly lower than Greater Brisbane's average of 30.5%.
+Bachelor degrees are the most common at 7.6%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.3%).
+Vocational credentials are held by 40.6% of residents aged 15+, with advanced diplomas at 8.5% and certificates at 32.1%.
+Educational participation is high, with 30.1% currently enrolled in formal education.

 Frequently Asked Questions - Education